Cyber Security

 Passive vs. Active Attack Vectors: Understanding the Tactics of Cybercriminals

 • Passive Attack Vectors: These tactics involve monitoring or collecting data without making any alterations to the system.
 A common example is eavesdropping on network traffic, where cybercriminals capture sensitive information such as login credentials or confidential communications without detection.
-This form of assault can significantly undermine data security, as it enables intruders to collect information for future exploits without triggering alerts.
+This form of assault can significantly undermine , as it enables intruders to collect information for future exploits without triggering alerts.

 The central node represents the main topic of attack vectors.
 The branches show the two main categories: passive and active.
 Each sub-branch details specific tactics or characteristics, helping you see how these threats differ and relate to cybersecurity.